-2012 Winner of the ABIE Award Winner for Technical Leadership
+2012 Winner of the ABIE Award for Leadership

 Jennifer Chayes is a distinguished scientist and Managing Director of Microsoft Research New England, which she co-founded in July 2008.
 Before this, she was Research Area Manager for Mathematics, Theoretical Computer Science and Cryptography at Microsoft Research Redmond.
 Jennifer joined Microsoft Research in 1997, when she co-founded the Theory Group.
 She is the co-author of over 110 scientific papers and the co-inventor of more than 25 patents.